Investigating Generalization Behaviours of Generative Flow Networks: Experiments

 \subsection{Memorization Gaps in GFlowNets}

-We run the setup explained in \S\ref{sec:method-mem-gap} and Table~\ref{tab:memorize}; results are shown in Figures~\ref{fig:shuffled_rewards}, with results involving noise corruption\footnote{This is another setting considered by \citet{zhang2017understanding,zhang2021understanding} to achieve de-structuring of the form $s \ind \Tilde{R}(s)$.} (corrupted constant reward) and online trained GFlowNets included in \S\ref{ap:memorization}.
-For readers not familiar with the results of \citet{zhang2021understanding}'s work, a typical observation in the \emph{memorization} setup is for the training loss to initially plateau, until some phase change occurs (one can imagine parameters have self-arranged to create separate linear regions around each input point) and the training loss goes to 0.
-We observe a similar phenomenon here, regressing to the original $R$ and $P_F$ induce curves with no plateau, while regressing to $\Tilde{R}$ and $P_F^\mathrm{random}$ initially have very flat plateaus until a phase change occurs.
+We run the setup explained in \S\ref{sec:method-mem-gap} and Table~\ref{tab:memorize}; results are shown in Figure~\ref{fig:shuffled_rewards}.
+Additional results with $R(s)\sim\mathcal{N}(\mu, \sigma)$ and online trained GFlowNets are in \S\ref{ap:memorization}.
+A typical observation in the \emph{memorization gap} setup is for the training loss to initially plateau, until some phase change occurs (one can imagine parameters have self-arranged to create separate linear regions around each input point) and the training loss goes to 0.
+We se similar trends here, regressing to $R$ and $P_F$ induce curves with no plateau, while regressing to $\Tilde{R}$ and $P_F^\mathrm{random}$ initially have very flat plateaus until a phase change occurs.
 This shows a very clear memorization gap, which was expected.

-The most interesting result here is where $P_F$ is only partially de-structured, and we regress to the \emph{true} $P_F$ of a shuffled reward $\Tilde{R}$ and retain the environment structure information.
-We observe that while there is no flat plateau, (a) $P_F$ becomes harder to fit and (b) there remains a phase change whereby learning accelerates after some slow period.
-These results support \textbf{Hypothesis}~\ref{hyp:h2}; $P_F$ captures structure of both the reward function and the environment, since removing the structure of either induces \emph{memorization gaps}. \begin{mycolorbox} \begin{observation} The existence of clear memorization gaps, when removing reward structure but maintaining environment structure, upholds that environment structure facilitates generalization when learning flow functions and flow policies. \end{observation} \end{mycolorbox}
+Most interesting is where $P_F$ is \emph{partially} de-structured, and we regress to the \emph{true} $P_F$ of a shuffled reward $\Tilde{R}$ and retain the environment structure.
+While there is no plateau, $P_F$ becomes harder to fit, and there remains a phase change.
+These results support \textbf{Hypothesis}~\ref{hyp:h2}; $P_F$ captures structure of both the reward function and the environment, since removing either induces \emph{memorization gaps}. \begin{mycolorbox} \begin{observation} The existence of clear memorization gaps, when removing reward structure but maintaining environment structure, upholds that environment structure facilitates generalization when learning flow functions and flow policies. \end{observation} \end{mycolorbox}

 This finding implies that state flows may play a mechanistic role in \emph{why} GFlowNets generalize to unseen states.
-In \S\ref{ap:memorization} we show an extension of these results where we consider rewards corrupted with noise (rather than shuffled).
 We also show similar results for sequences and grids (see \S\ref{ap:seq_grid_memorization}).